UI-Suno/Vipor/README.md

 * Discord: Suno#2182

 # Explanation
-* Vipor uses Synapse's, or Script-Ware's `FileSystem` function to upload the files to your computer, and GitHub to actually store, and load the files between each other.
+* Vipor uses `FileSystem` function to upload the files to your computer, and GitHub to actually store, and load the files between each other.
 * I know Vipor's system could possibly be upgraded, but this is the best I could come up with.
 * Since Lua is not my strongsuit when it comes to programming, please don't make fun of me for the bad coding, and no comments.